 Profound Unilateral Hearing Loss

 In less common cases there is a total hearing loss in one ear, with normal or near normal hearing in the other ear, which is called Single Sided Deafness (SSD).
 Whittier Hearing Center has expertise in helping patients with the unique problems caused by SSD.
 Some require we work with an ENT to do a Bone Anchored Hearing Aid while others can be done in our office.
-These include BICROS hearing aids and the Sound Bite System.
+These include BICROS hearing aids.
 If you suffer from Single Sided Deafness be sure to contact our office for a SSD Consult.

 Contact us to discuss your hearing situation and what kind of hearing care solution is right for you.